growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration/README.md

 ### Create a page

-1. Entering `/growi create` will create a new page in GROWI.
+1. Entering `/growi note` will create a new page in GROWI.
     ![HackMD Demo](/assets/images/growi-create.gif)

 ### Full-text search in a workspace